-Investing in our common stock involves a high degree of risk.
-Before buying any shares, you should read the discussion of material risks of investing in our common stock in "Risk factors" beginning on page S-11 of this prospectus supplement.
+Investing in our common stock involves risk.
+See "Risk factors" beginning on page S-4 of this prospectus supplement.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the accompanying prospectus are truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus supplement or the accompanying prospectus.
 Any representation to the contrary is a criminal offense.